GenaGrig/legends-of-andalor/README.md

 * This option may be not convenient to many users, thats why it was added a container beneath which contains two direct links to band profile pages on Facebook and Instagram, where user can write direct message.

 ### Features left to implement
-* Re-desing of a Home page to make it more attractive and simple.
+* Re-desing of a Home page to make it more attractive, simple and loading faster.

 ## Testing
 ### Functionality testing